karanvir12/vine/roadmap/implementers-guide/src/node/availability/availability-distribution.md

-The PoV requester in the `pov_requester` module takes care of staying connected to validators of the current backing group of this very validator on the `Validation` peer set and it will handle `FetchPoV` requests by issuing network requests to those validators.
+The PoV requester in the `pov_requester` module takes care of staying connected to validators of the current backing group of this very validator on the `Validation` vine set and it will handle `FetchPoV` requests by issuing network requests to those validators.
 It will check the hash of the received `PoV`, but will not do any further validation.
 That needs to be done by the original `FetchPoV` sender (backing subsystem).